openenergysolutions/openfmb.docs/docs/adapter/protocol-plugins/modbus/server.md

-# Modbus Outstation
+# Modbus Server

-The `modbus-outstation` plugin exposes OpenFMB measurements as a Modbus slave for non-control OpenFMB profiles.
+The `modbus-outstation` plugin exposes OpenFMB measurements as a Modbus server for non-control OpenFMB profiles.
 It also maps Modbus write commands to OpenFMB control messages.